aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 - display the complete map of tram lines
 - highlight shortest paths in terms of time and geographical distance
-- display a partial map with only a list of chosen lines
+- bonus part 1: make the calculations more precise by taking changes into account
+- bonus part 2: show actual departures from any stops by clicking at it on the map

 Here is an example screenshot:

 ![shortest-path](../images/app-shortest.png)

 Unlike the official app, ours will not have access to the actual timetables, but just to the distances and times as defined in Labs 1 and 2.
 This is of course a severe simplification - but, on the other hand, our app will be usable for any transport system that can be represented by the class `TramNetwork`.
+In addition, the bonus part will give access to actual traffic information from Västtrafik.

 Another difference from the official app is that we only run ours in a safe `localhost` environment.
 Thereby we do not have to cope with security issues, and it will also be much easier for all groups to finish the project.